Bijoymv/GBMovies/README.md

 ## Limitations and Concerns

-* There is no pagination implemented, since the web app main feature is search, user can get all the desired results from 20 API entries.
+* There is no pagination implemented, since the web app main feature is search, user can get all the desired results from first 20 search results

 * Browser localstoarge api is using heavily in the application to store the persistent watch list and favourite data.
 In ideal case we will be creating database entries based on the user profiles, so this can be corrected if we move into database approach in the production.

-* There is a space for more test coverage and the code refractoring.
+* There is a space for more test coverage,featrure addition and the code refractoring.

+* Not tried react hooks but love to change it in future